HomePittsburgh: A Geek HistoryThe Album Art of Mozelle Thompson

 “I think there’s a lot of potential for what I’ve done so far to be recreated on a much larger level,” he says of The Album Art of Mozelle Thompson: LP Illustrations 1953-1969 exhibit at Most Wanted Fine Art.
 “There are a lot of factors at play.
 There’s a huge resurgence in vinyl, not to mention a more general interest in anything vintage right now.
 There are several similarities between Thompson and Andy Warhol, one of which being album cover illustration, which is cited as the only medium that Warhol worked in for the entirety of his career.
 There’s all of this talk of a new, more inclusive Pittsburgh and there’s still a huge gaping hole where Pittsburgh really hasn’t historically celebrated many African American visual artists.”

 Jason Molyneaux has certainly done his part to help spread the word.
 In addition to the Most Wanted Fine Art exhibit, he has made presentations on Mozelle Thompson to ninth graders at the Obama School as well as parishioners of the Ebenezer Baptist Church.
-Many of Thompson’s nieces, nephews and other family members, meanwhile, travelled to Pittsburgh for the opening reception of The Album Art of Mozelle Thompson: LP Illustrations 1953-1969 on November 7, 2014.
-A special workshop for children was also scheduled for the following Sunday, with various schools in the region conducting fieldtrips to the exhibit.
+Many of Thompson’s nieces, nephews and other family members, meanwhile, traveled to Pittsburgh for the opening reception of The Album Art of Mozelle Thompson: LP

-“Some of them are going to remember,” Molyneaux says of all the people he has exposed to the works of Mozelle Thompson.
+“Some of them are going to remember,” Molyneaux says of the people who have been exposed to the works of Mozelle Thompson because of his efforts.
 “All of those people who remember are going to tell other people, and so on and so on.
 If I don’t succeed at getting Mozelle Thompson proper acknowledgement, at least I’ll have contributed to the proliferation of his oral history.”

-It is a history that not only should be remembered but honored as well – a process that Jason Molyneaux and Most Wanted Fine Arts have already begun with The Album Art of Mozelle Thompson: LP Illustrations 1953-1969.
+It is a history that not only should be remembered but honored as well – a process that Jason Molyneaux and Most Wanted Fine Arts began with The Album Art of Mozelle Thompson: LP Illustrations 1953-1969.

 Anthony Letizia